Can a non-U.S. citizen buy a house in America?

 - DACA recipients

-Yes, the mortgage agreement itself will fall within the jurisdiction of an American state’s courts.
-But the expense of hiring international lawyers to enforce U.S. judgments and collect any money owed would be extreme.
+Imagine what would happen if someone living in another country defaulted a U.S. mortgage.
+Yes, the mortgage agreement itself would fall within the jurisdiction of an American court.
+But the expense of hiring international lawyers to enforce U.S. judgments and collect any money owed would be excessive.

 So if you want to buy a U.S. home as a foreign national, it’s important to have documents verifying that you live or work here legally.